nadeemlab/SPT/README.md

 - **Density metrics**.
 Without regard to spatial information, cell counts per unit cell area in a given compartment or region belonging to a given phenotype.
 - **Front proximity workflow**.
 The distribution of the distances between the cells of a given subset and the front or boundary between two given regions.

+A further workflow provides support for [importing multiplexed imaging cell data](https://github.com/nadeemlab/SPT#import-halo-data-into-normal-form) into a normalized database.
 Additional workflows using third-party libraries can be added with minimal overhead.

 Preparing your data
 -------------------
 The current workflows all operate on spreadsheet files mimicing that of object/cell manifests exported from the [HALO](https://indicalab.com/halo/) software.

-Required metadata is described [here](https://github.com/nadeemlab/SPT/blob/main/schemas/input_data_requirements.pdf).
+In the future all workflows will operate on [Pathology ADI-compliant](https://adiframework.com/docs_site/pathology_quick_reference.html) datasets.

 Prerequisites
 -------------